paulmandal/atak-forwarder/README.md

 ## Set Up Meshtastic

-* Flash your devices with the lastest [Meshtastic Firmware](https://github.com/meshtastic/Meshtastic-device/releases/latest) (The plugin has been tested with 1.1.5 beta, if you have issues try that version)
+* Flash your devices with the supported version of the [Meshtastic Firmware](https://github.com/meshtastic/Meshtastic-device/releases/latest) from the table above
 * Install the [Meshtastic App](https://play.google.com/store/apps/details?id=com.geeksville.mesh) from the Play Store.
-* That's all, you don't need to open the app to continue
+* Open the Meshtastic App, click on the Settings (gear) icon on the right of the screen, then click the `+` icon, the app will ask for Bluetooh permissions, grant them.

 ## Build + Install ATAK